slikts/wtmap/README.md

  * Close to real-time update rate
  * Automatic map centering and zooming on player
  * Configurable plane icon size
- * Info about spotted enemies, distance to closest enemy and number of allies in title bar
+ * Option to reduce CPU load
+ * Summary of total map objects by kind for both teams
  * Automatic optimal map sizing
+ * Options to enable or disable state and indicator panel updating
  * Disables less useful panels like chat, HUD messages
- * Option to reduce CPU load
- * Option to enable or disable state and indicator panel updating
  * Ground units never obscure plane icons
+ * Info about spotted enemies, distance to closest enemy and number of allies in title bar
  * Off-screen aircraft are displayed at the map edge when zoomed in:
    ![Panning](https://raw.github.com/slikts/wtmap/master/pan.gif)